Rubr1c/discord-ai-sdk/docs/04-tools-overview.md

 The built-in `discordApiTools` are grouped by domain so you can opt-in to only what you need:

-- `channelTools`: create, fetch, delete, rename, move, permission overwrites
+- `channelTools`: create, fetch, delete, rename, move
 - `categoryTools`: create, fetch, delete
 - `roleTools`: create, fetch, update, assign/remove, delete, resolve role ID
 - `memberTools`: fetch, resolve user ID, kick, ban/unban, timeout/untimeout